-Treatments for Arm Pain
+Arm Pain Treatment

-Possible treatments for arm pain depend on the underlying cause or condition and may include exercises, physical therapy, or oral or topical therapies.
+Possible treatments for arm pain depend on the underlying cause or condition and may include exercises, physical therapy, and oral or topical therapies.
 Other arm pain treatments include superficial muscle injections, epidural steroid injections or joint injections; transcutaneous electrical nerve stimulation; and nerve blocks.
 The caring providers at Balcones Pain Consultants consider both alternative and holistic treatments as well as medical methods for treating different types of arm pain.

 Acupuncture to Treat Arm Pain

-An ancient healing technique of Traditional Chinese Medicine, acupuncture is a noninvasive technique that can be effective at treating pain.
-It involves stimulating specific points on the body with extremely fine, sterile needles to promote the natural healing process.
-Acupuncture can be a beneficial component of treatment for shoulder, arm and wrist pain conditions such as bursitis, arthritis, tennis elbow and carpal tunnel syndrome.
+An ancient healing technique of traditional Chinese medicine, acupuncture is a noninvasive technique that can be effective at treating pain.
+It involves stimulating specific points on the body with extremely fine, sterile needles, to promote the natural healing process.
+Acupuncture can be a beneficial component of treatment for shoulder, arm, and wrist pain conditions such as bursitis, arthritis, tennis elbow and carpal tunnel syndrome.